-The most recent linear polarimetric study of WR137 was presented by Harries et al. (2000) who obtained multiepoch spectropolarimetry of WR137.
+The most recent linear polarimetric study of WR137 was presented by Harries, Babler & Fox (2000) who obtained multi-epoch spectropolarimetry of WR137.
 They confirmed that the continuum polarization is indeed variable but that the polarization angle is remarkably constant.
-After carefully estimating the interstellar polarization by fitting a standard Serkowski law, finding $q{IS}=0.80\pm0.1\%$ , $u{IS}=-0.64\pm0.1\%$ , they subtracted it vectorially from the observed polarization and found that the intrinsic polarization angle is $\sim 17^{\circ}$ . i.e. nearly perpendicular to the extended dust emission (see their Figure 4) observed by Marchenko et al. (1999) and thought to arise in the colliding-wind shock cone.
+After carefully estimating the interstellar polarization by fitting a standard Serkowski law, finding $q{\rm IS} = 0.80 \pm 0.1$ per cent, $u{\rm IS} = -0.64 \pm 0.1$ per cent, they subtracted it vectorially from the observed polarization and found that the intrinsic polarization angle is $\sim 17^{\circ}$, i.e. nearly perpendicular to the extended dust emission (see their fig. 4) observed by Marchenko et al. (1999) and thought to arise in the colliding-wind shock cone.
 This indicates that the asymmetry found in the WR wind is mirrored in the shock cone, which is located near the O star far from the WR component.
 They conclude that the WR component of WR137 has a flattened wind with an equator-to-pole density ratio of between two and three and that this geometry is stable over long periods of time.
 They attribute the smallscale random variability in the level of continuum polarization to the presence of inhomogeneities in the WR wind.
 Finally, the authors suggest that WR137 presents striking similarities with two other WR stars that show line depolarization, WR6 and WR134, which have been interpreted as harbouring in their wind large-scale Corotating Interaction Regions (CIRs).
-However, those two stars have also been shown to present periodic line-profile variations in the optical (eg. St-Louis et al. 1995; Morel et al. 1999) that can be attributed to such structures but no intense spectroscopic monitoring campaign over an extended period of time exists in the literature for WR137.
-Lefèvre et al. (2005) did find a period of 0.83 days in the absorption troughs of the CIV $\lambda$ 5802/12 and HeI $\lambda$ 5876 lines but not in the emission components, as are thought to arise from CIRs in WR winds.
+However, those two stars have also been shown to present periodic line-profile variations in the optical (e.g. St-Louis et al. 1995; Morel et al. 1999) that can be attributed to such structures but no intense spectroscopic monitoring campaign over an extended period of time exists in the literature for WR137.
+Lefèvre et al. (2005) did find a period of 0.83 d in the absorption troughs of the C IV λ 5802/12 and HeI λ 5876 lines but not in the emission components, as are thought to arise from CIRs in WR winds.
 Furthermore, the variability in the absorption components did not show the usual characteristics of Discrete Absorption Components (DACs) thought to originate from CIRs, as seen in the ultraviolet for O stars.
 We note that Gräfener et al. (2012b) compiled all the spectropolarimetric information on Galactic WR stars.
-In addition to WR6, WR134 and WR137 they find that only WR16, WR40 and WR136 show line depolarization.
-We might add that the WN4b star WR1, also exhibits depolarized stellar lines (St-Louis 2013) and has been shown to present periodic optical line-profile variations (Chené & St-Louis 2010).
+In addition to WR6, WR134 and WR137 they find that only WR16, WR40, and WR136 show line depolarization.
+We might add that the WN4b star WR1 also exhibits depolarized stellar lines (St-Louis 2013) and has